 Yes, Old topics die hard!
-I was re-reading about some old articles about types of innovations, and measuring effectiveness of different project investments and thought of posting this to wider community to get some help & feedback.
+I was re-reading some old articles about types of innovations, and measuring the effectiveness of different project investments and thought of posting this to the wider community to get some help & feedback.

 |Radical / Disruptive Innovation||Incremental / Sustaining Innovation|

-The diagram shows the cycle of the Radical and Incremental Innovations.
+The diagram shows the cycle of Radical and Incremental Innovations.

-- How do you protect your firm/product from new competition?
+- How do you protect your firm/product from the new competition?

 - As we are doing 2016/17 planning what split are you seeing in investments in the two innovation types?

-- Do you have process to track and measure ROI from Radical and Incremental innovation investments?
+- Do you have a process to track and measure ROI from Radical and Incremental innovation investments?

-Lastly if you don’t mind can you share an example of a radical innovation in your group/company.
+Lastly, if you don’t mind can you share an example of radical innovation in your group/company?